In this article, you will find out exactly how to get niche ideas that have potential business opportunities in under 24 hours.

 Think about if you want to get into a hot new trend or an evergreen niche.
-Having an understanding about these 2 different categories of a business model will help you choose your niche better.
+Having an understanding of these 2 different categories of a business model will help you choose your niche better.

 - An evergreen niche means that it is not based on a passing fad, current trend, or technology.
 Evergreen niches are great for long-term passive income.
 In this niche, you can create a product that you can sell over and over again.